NetApp/harvest/docs/ontap-metrics.md

 ### iscsi_lif_avg_other_latency

-Average latency for operations other than read and write (for example, Inquiry, Report LUNs, SCSI Task Management Functions)
+Average latency in microseconds for operations other than read and write (for example, Inquiry, Report LUNs, SCSI Task Management Functions)

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|